 Wendy has helped me to produce my very own journal.
 I dictated my thoughts and she wrote it all down for me - it's a bit difficult to type with paws as big as mine, you understand!
 It's called Max's Diary - Tales of a time-travelling cat.
-I'm so excited and can't wait to share it with you.
-It will be published soon, so watch this space...
+I'm so excited to be able share it with you.

 By the way, being "lilac" doesn't make me a purple cat ... just in case you were wondering!
 Well, do I look purple to you?!